zelon88/HRCloud2/README.md

 -Admins can automatically install Apps from .zip files or uninstall them just as easily.

--Includes "Notes", "Contacts", and "Calculator" Apps by zelon88.
+-Includes "Notes", "Contacts", and "Calculator", Grabber, and ServStat Apps.

 -Automatic Updates (downloads latest updates from Github and installs itself).